Exploring Student-AI Interactions in Vibe Coding: Background and Literature Review

-In the computing education research space, two recent studies by \citeauthor{shihab2025effects} \cite{shihab2025effects} and \citeauthor{Shah_Copilot} \cite{Shah_Copilot} studied upper-division CS students' interactions with AI tools while working on existing codebases. \citeauthor{shihab2025effects} conducted a within-subjects experiment and found that students completed the tasks with Copilot 35\% faster, and that Copilot reduced the amount of time programmers spent writing code by 11 percentage points and the amount of time spent performing web searches reduced by 12 percentage points \cite{shihab2025effects}.
-Similarly, \citeauthor{Shah_Copilot} analyzed the prompting strategies of 48 students as they completed a task to add a feature to an open-source codebase, showing that students preferred to interact with Copilot chat to comprehend or generate code and reporting a higher trust in Copilot's code comprehension features than its code generation features \cite{Shah_Copilot}.
+In the computing education research space, two recent studies by \citeauthor{shihab2025effects}~\cite{shihab2025effects} and \citeauthor{Shah_Copilot}~\cite{Shah_Copilot} studied upper-division CS students' interactions with AI tools while working on existing code bases. \citeauthor{shihab2025effects} conducted a within-subjects experiment and found that students completed the tasks with Copilot 35\% faster, and that Copilot reduced the amount of time programmers spent writing code by 11\% and the amount of time spent performing web searches by 12\%~\cite{shihab2025effects}.
+Similarly, \citeauthor{Shah_Copilot} analyzed the prompting strategies of 48 students as they completed a task to add a feature to an open-source code base, showing that students preferred to interact with Copilot chat to comprehend or generate code and reporting a higher trust in Copilot's code comprehension features than its code generation features~\cite{Shah_Copilot}.

 The prior studies mentioned in this section describe workflows with AI tools where programmers are still actively interacting with the generated code.
-For example, both \citeauthor{Barke_GroundedCopilot}, \citeauthor{Liang_UsabilitySurvey}, and \citeauthor{Vaithilingam_Usability} highlight how programmers still spent time reviewing and understanding the code output, especially when trying to debug.
+For example, \citeauthor{Barke_GroundedCopilot}, \citeauthor{Liang_UsabilitySurvey}, and \citeauthor{Vaithilingam_Usability} highlight how programmers still spent time reviewing and understanding the code output, especially when trying to debug.
 However, as discussed in Section~\ref{sec:vibecoding_lit}, vibe coding platforms introduce an even greater degree of abstraction between programmers and their code compared to earlier AI tools like Copilot and ChatGPT.
-This increased separation makes it especially important to study how the workflow affects intermediate programmers --- such as our advanced software engineering students --- who have enough experience to understand and occasionally review code, but may not be proficient or confident in debugging complex implementations by hand.
+This increased separation makes it especially important to study how the more abstract workflow affects intermediate programmers --- such as our advanced software engineering students --- who have enough experience to understand and occasionally review code, but may not be proficient or confident in debugging complex implementations by hand.